elementor/elementor-developers-docs/src/controls/classes/control-hidden.md

 			<td><code>label</code></td>
 			<td><code>string</code></td>
 			<td></td>
 			<td>The label that appears above of the field.
-But in this case it won’t be displayed.</td>
+But in this case it won't be displayed.</td>
 		</tr>
 		<tr>
 			<td><code>default</code></td>